mindspore-lab/mindone/examples/sv3d/README.md

 </details>

-## Environments
+## Requirements
 1. To kickstart:
 ```bash
 pip install -r requirements.txt
 ```
-2. Inference is tested on the machine with the following specs using 1x NPU:
+2. Both training and inference are tested on the machine with the following specs using 1x NPU:
     | mindspore |	ascend driver | firmware	| cann toolkit/kernel |
     | :--- | :--- | :--- | :--- |
     | 2.3.1	    | 24.1.RC2 |7.3.0.1.231	| 8.0.RC2.beta1 |